lum-sydney/FlyingHelicopter/README.md

 # FlyingHelicopter
  Hi, thank you for looking and trying my Java program! :D

- * I wanted to make an animated flying helicopter that is 10 lines tall, 23 characters wide, that consists of two frames.
+ * A Java program that shows an animated flying helicopter when the code is running.
- * ASCII(American Standard Code of Information Interchange)- a way to display images using the usable 95/128 characters on the keyboard